Key Takeaways

 On ERGO NEXT's site

-ERGO NEXT is the top-ranking provider for general liability insurance in Missouri, offering excellent buying experience and affordable rates across most industries.
-Its digital quoting process takes roughly 10 minutes and lets Missouri business owners bind coverage instantly.
-Users frequently cite this speed, plus the ability to finish the entire purchase without an agent, as their reason for choosing ERGO NEXT.
-You’ll also find high-performing policy management tools and on-demand certificate of insurance generation, which could be standout features for Missouri contractors and service providers needing same-day COIs.
-Claims handling is less competitive, with reviews describing frustration with settlement amounts and limited adjuster access for complex claims.
+ERGO NEXT is MoneyGeek's top pick for general liability insurance in Missouri, with a strong buying experience and affordable rates across most industries.
+Its digital quoting process takes roughly 10 minutes, and Missouri business owners can bind coverage instantly without speaking to an agent.
+Policy management tools are well-built, and on-demand certificate of insurance generation is a practical advantage for Missouri contractors and service providers who need same-day COIs.
+Claims handling is a weak spot, with reviewers citing frustration over settlement amounts and limited adjuster access for complex claims.

-Savings run 20% to 36% in industries like hospitality, repair and maintenance, manufacturing, and construction.
-ERGO NEXT also offers competitive pricing for solo operators and micro-businesses, where it ranks first or second for affordability.
-The provider offers the standard limits of up to $1 million per occurrence and $2 million aggregate, with endorsements like additional insured and waiver of subrogation available.
+Savings range from 20% to 36% across industries such as hospitality, repair and maintenance, manufacturing and construction.
+ERGO NEXT also prices competitively for solo operators and micro-businesses, where it ranks first or second for affordability.
+Coverage limits go up to $1 million per occurrence and $2 million aggregate, with endorsements including additional insured and waiver of subrogation.

 Where ERGO NEXT performs best: